-18.6 Multi-purpose and joint use sites for schools, parks, and recreation facilities are encouraged, where needed.

-- 18.7 The network of pathways, trails, and sidewalks should promote walking and cycling; the network should provide connections between residential, commercial, institutional, and industrial areas. - 18.8 Local plans for residential development shall demonstrate how proposed parks are connected to existing park space and recreational facilities using provide for pathway, trail, or sidewalk linkages within, and external to, the local plan area. - 18.9 The design and construction of parks, pathways, trails, and associated amenities shall be of high quality and adhere to the County's servicing standards and the County's Parks and Open space Master Plan design criteria. - 18.10 Hamlet residential development shall: - a. include sidewalks within the road right-of-way; and - b. provide for public parks that connect to the open space network. - 18.11 Local plan preparation should provide for a pathway, trail, and sidewalk network that generally aligns with the network shown on Map 7-Map 8 Open Space, Pathways and Trails. - 18.12 Local plans should incorporate the goals and policies of the County's parks, open space and active transportation master plans, intermunicipal pathway studies, and the Calgary - Chestermere Interface Intermunicipal Development Plan.
-In doing so local plans should: - a. provide connections within, and external to, the local plan area; - b. wherever possible, be located within, or align with, a park, wetland, stormwater conveyance system, natural water course, riparian area, or natural area; - c. incorporate Crime Prevention Through Environmental Design (CPTED) features; and - d. contribute to the regional trail and pathway system and, where required possible, connect with other municipalities' pedestrian networks. - 18.13 Where the regional pathway, trail, and sidewalk network cannot be located within a park, wetland, stormwater conveyance system, natural water course, riparian area, or natural area, it may be located within a road right-of-way in accordance with applicable County standards or in municipal reserve land adjacent to a road. - 18.14 Where opportunities existing to provide open space and connection to existing or planned pathways, municipal reserve should be provided through dedication of land.
+- 18.7 Multi-purpose and joint use sites for schools, parks, and recreation facilities are encouraged, where needed. - 18.8 The network of pathways, trails, and sidewalks should promote walking and cycling; the network should provide connections between residential, commercial, institutional, and industrial areas. - 18.9 Local Plans for Residential development shall provide for demonstrate how proposed parks are to be connected to existing park space and recreational facilities using pathway, trail, or sidewalk linkages within, and external to, the local plan area. - 18.10 The design and construction of parks, pathways, trails, and associated amenities shall be of high quality and adhere to the County's servicing standards and the County's Parks and Open space Master Plan design criteria. - 18.11 Hamlet residential development shall: - a. include sidewalks within the road right-of-way; and - b. provide for public parks that connect to the open space network. - Local plan preparation should provide for a pathway, trail, and sidewalk network that generally aligns with the network shown on Map 78, and: - a. provide connections within, and external to, the local plan area; - b. wherever possible, be located within, or align with, a park, wetland, stormwater conveyance system, natural water course, riparian area, or natural area; - c. incorporate crime prevention through environmental design (CPTED) features; and - d. contribute to the regional trail and pathway system and, where required possible, connect with other municipalities' pedestrian networks. - 18.13 Where the regional pathway, trail, and sidewalk network cannot be located within a park, wetland, stormwater conveyance system, natural water course, riparian area, or natural area, it may be located within a road right-of-way in accordance with applicable County standards or in municipal reserve land adjacent to a road. - 18.14 Where opportunities existing to provide open space and connection to existing or planned pathways, municipal reserve should be provided through dedication of land. - 18.15 Local plans should incorporate the goals and policies of the County's parks, open space and active transportation master plans, intermunicipal pathway studies, and the Calgary - Chestermere Interface Intermunicipal Development Plan.